CherylFrankenfield/galactic-age-calc/README.md

 ## Setup/Installation Requirements

 * Navigate to your terminal.
-* Perform Git clone command on the repo [here.]()
+* Perform Git clone command on the repo [here.](https://github.com/CherylFrankenfield/galactic-age-calc.git)
 * Perform Git atom . command to open all files in repo.
 * View index.html in browser.
-* No other setup or install necessary.
-* Or [click here]() to view in browser now.

 ## Planning

 1. Configuration/dependencies
-  * This should include ALL dependencies.
+  * This app uses Bootstrap and jQuery.
-  * It should also include WHERE they are defined and used in the project
-  * It could include a short description of what each does for you
+  * This app will use momentjs and time functionality.

 2. Specs
 _The app will take a person's age in years and convert into seconds._